ivanbelenky/RL/README.md

 While the code in this package provides a basic implementation of the algorithms from the book, it is not necessarily the most efficient or well-written.
 If you have suggestions for improving the code, please feel free to open an issue.

-In addition to the code, there are useful Jupyter notebooks [here](https://www.google.com) that provide examples of how to use the implemented algorithms and models.
-Notebooks are usually implementations of examples present on suttons book.

 Overall, this package provides a valuable resource for anyone interested in learning about reinforcement learning and implementing algorithms from scratch.
 By no means prod ready.